adil00000/HackerNews/README.md

 - Carrys oout a set of MSTests on the validation class in HackerNewsLibrary

-There is a Docker file created for a Windows image Unfortualty docker debug can't accept a console input STDIN
+There is a Docker file created for a Windows image Unfortunately docker debug can't accept a console input STDIN